Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Discussion

+The scheme presented here, utilizing $GSC$ for the ancilla, will likely not be useful due to the high-weight stabilizers leading to a high or nonexistent threshold.
+However, this work explains the fundamental principles of a complete, fault-tolerant, universal gate set using modified stabilizers.
+Specific implementations using various codes and hardware may be developed.
+For example, it may be possible that the surface code can be used for the ancilla register, and a 3D color code~\cite{gaugeColorCodes,costDistillationVsColorCodeSwitching} can be used for the $T$ rotation.
+As both of these have been shown to have a useful threshold, the principles in this paper being applied with these codes may prove useful.

+Other schemes may be developed to reduce this weight, for example by using gauges, efficient codes, or single-shot, multi-target gates~\cite{multiTargetryGates}, but we leave this to future work.
 Ultimately, this framework paves the way for seamless communication within hybrid quantum architectures where, for example, high-threshold codes serve as robust memory and high-rate codes serve as efficient processing units.
-By providing a universal interface for heterogeneous codes, we move closer to a modular quantum computing stack and reduce the need to find univerality for any current or future stabilizer code.
+By providing a universal interface for heterogeneous codes, we move closer to a modular quantum computing stack and reduce the need to find universality for any current or future stabilizer code.
 Overall, our approach provides a flexible and modular framework for universal fault-tolerant quantum computation, opening the doors for endless possibilities in the future of quantum computation.